 After approximately three days they found him in the temple, which is the church today.
-His parents were worried and angry and asked him why he stayed there.
+His parents were angry asking him why he stayed there.
 Jesus told his parents that they shouldn’t have worried, because they should have known where he was.
 He told them he was in his Father’s house, which was pretty strange to his parents, because Joseph was his father.
 But in Jesus’ case, he was referring to his spiritual Father as God.

 He obeyed his earthly parents and went home with them because Jesus was still a boy.
 This scripture shows us that even at 12 years old, Jesus knew that he should be in the temple (or the church), studying and applying God’s word in his life.

 As Jesus grew up he never did anything wrong.
 He became wiser and God’s grace increased in his life.
 Jesus never sinned or did bad things.
 He never stole anything, said bad words, lied or disobeyed his parents.
 Even though Jesus was human, he was also God.
 And because he was God, he was perfect and unable to do wrong.

 Jesus became God’s Son so he could be a perfect sacrifice for our sins and take away the wrong that we have done.
 He couldn’t accomplished this great sacrifice if he wasn’t perfect.
 God also wants us to do as Jesus did, so we can become as close to perfect, in order to please him.